-Do you want to know how your Waterloo Region home for sale's appraised value compares to its market value, and how both may affect a potential sale or purchase?
-You are not alone, as the appraised value of a property can frequently differ significantly from the market value of the same piece of real estate in practice.
+Do you want to know how the appraised value of your Waterloo Region home compares to its market value, and how both may effect a prospective sale or purchase?
+You are not alone; in practice, the appraised value of a property can regularly vary dramatically from the market value of the same piece of real estate.

-The way you choose to prepare for sale and market your Waterloo Region home can make a difference too, as can the way you negotiate the sales price if you are a Waterloo Region homebuyer, can all make a difference.
+The way you prepare and market your Waterloo Region home, as well as how you negotiate the sales price if you are a Waterloo Region homebuyer, can all make a difference.

 All sounds confusing?
 It does not have to be.
 Let's start clearing up some of that confusion here.